Re1K4/CppAutomation/README.md

 ## Usage
 This is a template, and the process must be written and built in the while loop in main.cpp according to the process you wish to automate.
+The initial main.cpp contains test code for each function.

 ## Build setup using Visual Studio